idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/NewMaterialSystem.md

 or [`ComputeLagrangianStressPK1`](ComputeLagrangianStressPK1.md) can provide an interface for defining the constitutive model in terms of some other stress measure and associated derivative.

-To summarize: to implement a new material model inherit from [`ComputeLagrangianStressCauchy`](ComputeLagrangianStressCauchy.md) or [`ComputeLagrangianStressPK1`](ComputeLagrangianStressPK1.md) (or an associated subclass) and implement the required stress update and associated algorithmic tangent.
+To summarize: to implement a new material model make a class that inherits from [`ComputeLagrangianStressCauchy`](ComputeLagrangianStressCauchy.md) or [`ComputeLagrangianStressPK1`](ComputeLagrangianStressPK1.md) (or an associated subclass) and implement the required stress update and associated algorithmic tangent.
 The resulting model can be used with either kernel formulation.

 ## Using existing MOOSE materials

-The kernels are compatible with "old style" MOOSE materials derived from [StressUpdateBase](Stresses.md) through use of the [ComputeLagrangianWrappedStress](ComputeLagrangianWrappedStress.md) wrapper.
+The kernels are compatible with "current" MOOSE materials derived from [StressUpdateBase](Stresses.md) through use of the [ComputeLagrangianWrappedStress](ComputeLagrangianWrappedStress.md) wrapper.
 The user can just define their material using the existing MOOSE material system and also supply the wrapper material object in the input file.
 There are some limitations to this wrapper, discussed in more detailed in the [wrapper documentation](ComputeLagrangianWrappedStress.md).